huggingface/transformers/docs/source/en/perf_train_gpu_many.md

 **Case 3: Largest layer does not fit 0nto a single GPU**

-1. If you are not using ZeRO, you must use TensorParallel (TP), as PipelineParallel (PP) alone won't be sufficient to accommodate the large layer.
+1. If you are not using ZeRO, you have to use TensorParallel (TP), as PipelineParallel (PP) alone won't be sufficient to accommodate the large layer.
 2. If you are using ZeRO, additionally adopt techniques from the [Methods and tools for efficient training on a single GPU](perf_train_gpu_one).

 **Parallelization Strategy for Multi-Node / Multi-GPU setup**